Redawt/f4-frost-guide/normallo.md

 - FCF_Main.esp
 - FCF_Previsibines.esp
 - (Additional FCF files for patching certain mods)
+- FCF_Hotfix.esp (only if there is a Hotfix for FCF)
 - ...

 #### 10. Exceptions to Rule 9.